widiarifki/widiarifki.github.io/_posts/2017-07-01-tapcommerce.md

 button_text: ''
 order: 14
 visible: 1
-company: 'Aditya Arta Abadi, PT'
+company: 'PT.
+Aditya Arta Abadi'
 ---
 <!---
 to trace the value chain of farming products as they move from the field to the buyer